alliage-framework/core/packages/module-installer/README.md

 # Alliage Module Installer

-The module installer automatize some repetitive actions a user must make to install an alliage module such as:
+The Module Installer automates common actions required when installing an Alliage module, including:

-- Registering the module in the `alliage-modules.json` file
+- Registering modules in the `alliage-modules.json` file
-- Installing module's depedencies if they aren't already
+- Installing module dependencies
-- Creating/copying files
+- Creating or copying configuration files
-- Etc...
+- And more...

 ## Dependencies